-Continuing the series of what travel is like now, a reader has shared their experience of flights to/from Los Angeles at the end of July and the middle of August.
+Continuing the series of what travel is like now, a reader has shared their experience of flights to/from Los Angeles at the end of July and the middle of August in British Airways First B777.
+You can find Part 1 here.
 You can email [email protected] if you want to see your trip report published.

 Currently, you can’t travel to the US from the UK unless you have applied for an NIE which includes certain business or education reasons or are a US citizen.